jasonpecor/spacejs/README.md

 #spacejs
 SpaceJS is a namespacing utility for JavaScript
+##Try it
+You can try out SpaceJS here: http://codepen.io/jasonpecor/pen/vnsog
 ##Usage
 ###Create a namespace
 Here is how to create and access a namespace.
 Pass a string representation of the namespace you wish to create / access.